yavuztas/yavuztas.github.io/_drafts/SPRING-CERTIFICATE-EXAM-NOTES.markdown

 36. Places for Spring Boot refers to property sources:
  * *SpringApplication.setDefaultProperties()*
  * JNDI attributes
- * application.properties or .yml files inside or outside of the jav package.
+ * application.properties or .yml files inside or outside of the jar package.
  * OS environment variables

 application-properties.xml **cannot be taken** from outside of the jar package.